Grounds for eviction - private residential tenancies

 Grounds which could be mandatory or discretionary

-The final two grounds can be either mandatory or discretionary, depending on the circumstances of the case.
+The final 2 grounds can be either mandatory or discretionary, depending on the circumstances of the case.

 17. Tenant is in rent arrears over three consecutive months

-This ground applies if you've been in 'rent arrears' (owed rent payments) for three or more months in a row.
+This ground applies if you've been in 'rent arrears' (owed rent payments) for 3 or more months in a row.

 If you still owe at least a month's rent by the first day of the Tribunal hearing, the ground is mandatory and the Tribunal must issue an eviction order.
 The Tribunal must also be satisfied that the arrears were not due to a delay or failure in the payment of a relevant benefit.